 Performance incentives for the market managers

 These Protocols provide the methods to measure per unit savings for program tracking and reporting.
-An annual evaluation plan prepared by the Center for Energy, Economic and Environmental Policy (CEEEP) outlines the plans for assessing markets including program progress in transforming markets, and to update key assumptions used in the Protocols to assess program energy impacts.
+An annual evaluation plan prepared by the NJCEP Evaluation Contractor outlines the plans for assessing markets including program progress in transforming markets, and to update key assumptions used in the Protocols to assess program energy impacts.
 Reporting provides formats and definitions to be used to document program expenditures, participation rates, and program impacts, including energy and resource savings.
 The program tracking systems, that support program evaluation and reporting, will track and record the number of units adopted due to the program, and assist in documenting the resource savings using the per unit savings values in the Protocols.
-Cost benefit analyses prepared by CEEEP and other evaluation contractors assesses the impact of programs, including market effects, and their relationship to costs in a multi-year analysis.
+Cost benefit analyses prepared by NJCEP EvaluationContractors assesses the impact of programs, including market effects, and their relationship to costs in a multi-year analysis.

 Types of Protocols